joshuanianji/Cryptography/README.md

 ## Update

 Ayy this project went pretty well!
-I think I'm kinda proud of it (it was my first Elm project) and I would say I didn't do such a bad job at it lol.
+I think I'm kinda proud of it (it was my first, relatively big Elm project) and I would say I didn't do such a bad job at it lol.

+## Run it locally

+Run `elm-live src/Main.elm --pushstate -- --output=elm.js` on the root folder of the project (same folder this README is in).

 ## How it works